gadossey/content-ops-starter/content/pages/about.md

       color: text-dark
       type: TitleBlock
     text: |
-      Man and Man Enterprise is committed to continuous innovation and expansion.
+      Man and Man Enterprise Limited is committed to continuous innovation and expansion.
 We aim to enhance the efficiency of our cookstoves further and increase our distribution network to benefit more communities across Ghana and beyond.
     elementId: our-goals
     colors: bg-light-fg-dark
     styles: